dd9jn/rfc4880bis/crypto-refresh.md

 >
 >   However, no update will be needed because the MDC has been replaced
 >   by the AEAD encryption described in this document.

-## Modification Detection Code Packet (Tag 19) {#mdc}

-The Modification Detection Code packet contains a SHA-1 hash of plaintext data, which is used to detect message modification.
-It is only used with a Symmetrically Encrypted Integrity Protected Data packet.
-The Modification Detection Code packet MUST be the last packet in the plaintext data that is encrypted in the Symmetrically Encrypted Integrity Protected Data packet, and MUST appear in no other place.

-A Modification Detection Code packet MUST have a length of 20 octets.

-The body of this packet consists of:

-- A 20-octet SHA-1 hash of the preceding plaintext data of the Symmetrically Encrypted Integrity Protected Data packet, including prefix data, the tag octet, and length octet of the Modification Detection Code packet.

-Note that the Modification Detection Code packet MUST always use a new format encoding of the packet tag, and a one-octet encoding of the packet length.
-The reason for this is that the hashing rules for modification detection include a one-octet tag and one-octet length in the data hash.
-While this is a bit restrictive, it reduces complexity.

 ## AEAD Encrypted Data Packet (Tag 20) {#aead}